 Board of directors

-The act proposes a board of directors of up to 9 members that would:
+The act proposes a board of directors of up to 9 members that will:

 - manage and supervise the AIOC’s business and affairs